 We created an active forest garden at the primary school to re-introduce forest gardening to children.
 We offer public forest garden tours to show the creative approaches to forest gardening.

 A group of environmentalists from Sacred Heart Junior College helped bridge the generation gap between older Maya farmers and a new generation of potential forest gardeners.

 Maintaining a forest garden at the ancient Maya site of El Pilar to contribute to the living environment and educate visitors on Maya life-ways

-On-site at Belize, Guatemala and Mexico, we are involved in educational venues at schools, in displays and festivals, and with lectures and programs.
+On-site in Belize, Guatemala, and Mexico, we are involved in educational venues at schools, displays and festivals, and lectures and programs.

 Regionally, we participate in conferences and promotions on conservation and development.

-Internationally, we use our website to promote Maya forest gardening and look to expanding our network
+Internationally, we use our website to promote Maya forest gardening and look to expand our network

 We could not do it without

-Stand up for the conservation of the Maya forest gardening tradition with us.
-Your support will help this knowledge survive for centuries to come, while helping us find solutions for our global environmental crisis.
+Stand up for the conservation of the Maya forest gardening tradition.
+Your support will help this valuable knowledge survive for centuries to come, while helping us cultivate solutions for our global environmental crisis.